zoubair-hattab/NFT_Market_Place/README.md

 # NFT Marketplace

+> In this project, I developed a comprehensive blockchain application using Solidity for the backend and ReactJS for the frontend.
 > Ethers served as an intermediary between the backend and frontend, with Redux employed for effective state management.
 > Before conducting any tests, ensure that you have funds in your Spolia test wallet, and then proceed to connect to my project.
 > It is advisable to test the functionality on the Spolia testnet before deploying any live transactions.

 > For the uploading of metadata to the NFT, I utilized Pinata along with IPFS.